TheHive-Project/TheHiveDocs/installation/install-guide.md

 Running ElasticSearch in production mode requires a minimum `vm.max_map_count` of 262144.
 [ElasticSearch documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current/docker.html#docker-cli-run-prod-mode) provides instructions on how to query and change this value.

 #### Manual Installation of Elasticsearch
-Elasticsearch can be installed on the same server as Cortex or on a different one.
-You can then configure Cortex according to the
+Elasticsearch can be installed on the same server as TheHive or on a different one.
+You can then configure TheHive according to the
-[documentation](../admin/admin-guide.md) and run Cortex docker as follow:
+[documentation](../admin/admin-guide.md) and run TheHive docker as follow:

 ```bash
 docker run --volume /path/to/thehive/application.conf:/etc/thehive/application.conf thehiveproject/thehive:latest --no-config